michaeljnash/jekyll-js-parts/README.md

 Good for highly coupled javascript to some html that would make sense / be easier to be beside your html for more maintainable code.

-The script tag structure is:
+The liquid tag structure is:
 ```{% js_part output_module_file.js/part_id %}```

 Example: